naousse/management-system/document_page_environment_manual/README.rst

 Environment Manual
 ==================

-This module adds a menu Environment Manual and a wiki document page category.
+This module provides an Environment Manual Template.

 Installation
 ============